Irene Laskarina

+In 1204, during Irene Laskarina's childhood, the city of Constantinople fell to a Crusader army during the Sack of Constantinople.
+Much of the nobility, including Irene's family, fled, and re-established a capitol in Nicaea; this became the Nicaean empire.

 Irene first married the general Andronikos Palaiologos, and after his death became the wife of Theodore's designated successor, the future John III Doukas Vatatzes in 1212.
-With John III she had a son, the future Theodore II Laskaris.
+They had a son, the future Theodore II Doukas Laskaris.
 After the latter's birth, she fell from a horse and was so badly injured that she was unable to have any more children.
 She retired to a convent, taking the monastic name Eugenia, and died there in summer of 1240, some fourteen years before her husband.

-Irene is much praised by historians for her modesty and prudence and is said to have brought about by her example a considerable improvement in the morals of her nation.
+Irene is praised by historians for her modesty and prudence and is said to have brought about by her example a considerable improvement in the morals of her nation.